 -

 Deploy the model so it can process and make predictions asynchronously for computationally intensive workloads.
-The asynchronous REST interface polls for results after a request is queued.
-After completion, the endpoints returns the result as a response to the polling request.
+The asynchronous HTTP interface polls for results after a request is queued.
+After completion, the endpoint returns the result as a response to the polling request.

 Domino limits the size of the request and response packets to 10 KB, so users are expected to send and receive the payloads by reference.
 After Domino picks up the processing request, it keeps the request alive for 30 minutes.
 Predictions are written to an external data store that you define.